dokester/BayesicFitting/docs/Dimensions.md

 An obvious solution would be to avoid starting positions close to the edge.
 While for a point at 0.99 the distance to the edge along the tangent is 0.14, starting at 0.9 it is already 0.44.
-A small avoidance zone of 10 percent yields a stepping space, more that 3 times larger.
+A small avoidance zone of 10 percent in radius yields a stepping space, more that 3 times larger.
 And it works independent of the dimensionality.
 New points should be indenpendent and identically distributed anyway.
 So avoiding some starting positions should not make a difference.